How to buy Fortinet (FTNT) shares in Australia

-Fortinet, Inc (FTNT) is a leading software-infrastructure business with stocks listed in the US.
-It opened the day at US$228.01 after a previous close of US$228.95.
-During the day the price has varied from a low of USD227.22 to a high of USD229.39.
-The latest price was USD228.94 (25 minute delay).
+Fortinet Inc (FTNT) is a leading software - infrastructure business with stocks listed in the US.
+It opened the day at US$51.14 after a previous close of US$51.32.
+During the day the price has varied from a low of USD50.97 to a high of USD52.36.
+The latest price was USD52.16 (25 minute delay).
 Fortinet is listed on the NASDAQ.
 All prices are listed in US Dollars.

 How to buy shares in Fortinet

 - Search for Fortinet.
 Find the share by name or ticker symbol: FTNT.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Fortinet.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?